Photo, Roberto Caruso.

-Cook your pasta in well-salted water for about 2 minutes less than you usually would.
+Adjust your cooking time by boiling your pasta in well-salted water for about 2 minutes less than you usually would.
 When you test it, it should be on the tender side, but have a firmer bite than al dente.
 This prevents the pasta from becoming overcooked when it bakes in the oven.

 If you plan to bake your pasta immediately, drain — but do not rinse – the pasta.
 If you are going to assemble it and bake it later, rinse it with cold water.
 Why?
 If you aren’t going to bake it right away you want to stop the cooking process.
-(You’ll also have to cool the remaining ingredients if you plan to bake it later; if you combine hot pasta with hot ingredients and let them sit at room temperature or in the fridge for an extended period of time all of the liquid will be absorbed by the pasta and it will get gluey and dry.)15 Extra-Cheesy Baked Pasta Recipes
+(You'll also have to cool the remaining ingredients if you plan to bake it later; if you combine hot pasta with hot ingredients and let them sit at room temperature or in the fridge for an extended period of time all of the liquid will be absorbed by the pasta and it will get gluey and dry.)

 If you are adding meat to your baked pasta, choose one with a little bit of fat.
 It will add flavour, and won’t dry out during cooking.
 Naturally, meats are cooked in advance with the other ingredients before assembling the pasta.
 Good choices are medium ground beef, sausage meat removed its casings or skinned, deboned chicken thighs.